bosley/sxs/THEORY.md

 2. The wrapper automatically adds the session's scope prefix: `"my_scope/counter"`
 3. Before writing, it checks: "does my entity have write permission for `my_scope`?"
 4. If yes: write to the underlying store
-5. If no: return false silently
+5. If no: return false silently (a slp error type is produced)

 The same pattern applies to events.
 When you do `(core/event/pub $CHANNEL_A 100 "data")`: